AndrewStanton94/impress.js/README.md

 Changes by Jacek Kopecky
 ------------

+ - 2014-07-20: (api) added curr() call in the impress API to return the current step
  - 2014-07-19: (api) making the API instrumentable (when an API function wants to call another (like when next() calls goto()), it will call the current one; so you can change the API